 - Size range

-Brands may use different chassis, engine types, fixings, and materials.
+Motorhome brands may use different chassis, engine types, fixings, and materials.
 RVs also tend to have various layouts, further differentiating between models.
 There may be more features available depending on the size of the motorhome.
 Others may capitalize on floor space by adding slide-outs.

 Various factors make a Class C RV unique, so take the time to find one that suits your needs.